BBOCen/juego-memoria-cartas-js/README.md

 </ul>

 <h2>🌐 How to Play</h2>
-You can play the game directly from your browser using this link: [Memory Game](https://bbocen.github.io/juego-memoria-cartas-js/juego_memoria_cartas_js/)
+You can play the game directly from your browser using this link: https://bbocen.github.io/juego-memoria-cartas-js/juego_memoria_cartas_js/